PaulFischerlaender/ClackHub/README.md

 ### `Vendors list for all regions`

 Finding Vendors in your area can be sometimes difficult, especially for newbies.
 ClackHub therefore lists a majority\
-of Vendors for different regions so you can choose the right Vendor without having to deal with possible Customs problems\
+of vendors for different regions so you can choose the right vendor without having to deal with possible customs problems\
 or long delivery times.